 Voluntary Arts Briefings are short, succinct publications which provide up-to-date and relevant information for voluntary arts groups and those who work in them.
 Briefings are listed below in reverse order of publication.

 Volunteering in the Arts Toolkit

-This toolkit has been produced to support small and medium-sized arts groups who struggle to improve the support they offer volunteers.
-The toolkit includes:
+These toolkits have been produced to support small and medium-sized arts groups who struggle to improve the support they offer volunteers.
+The toolkits includes:

 - ideas, suggestions and recommendations